Qwe1rty/NodeDial/README.md

 This is why there is a minimum 25 second delay for each node addition for the Kubernetes setup provided in the repo, as it ensures enough time for Raft to replicate the node addition as a log entry to the majority of nodes

-Overall, the typical workflow for when there's multiple nodes are the same as when there's just one, except that the leader has to reach out to the cluster and confirm with a majority of nodes every time it wants to write something.
+Overall, the typical workflow for multiple nodes are the same as when there's just one, except that the leader has to reach out to the cluster and confirm with a majority of nodes every time it wants to write something (and that elections aren't just won instantaneously).

 The log walkthrough for the log entry replication process is quite long, so I've moved it over to the [log samples](project/logSamples) subfolder, where you'll find annotated explanations about cluster operations